The coast of North West England takes in the lights of Cumbria, Lancashire, Merseyside and Cheshire.

 Please note that some of these lighthouses offer holiday accommodation, or may be privately owned, so please take care not to trespass or drive on private property.
 Please refer to the Lighthouse Directory page for more information.

 From the Solway Firth down through Cumbria, you can pass St Bees Lighthouse on a lovely walk.
 St Bees marks the start of the Coast to Coast trail from St Bees to Robin Hood’s Bay in the East.
 Originally a coal-fired beacon, established in 1718, it was the last of the coal-fired light in Britain when replaced by the current lighthouse in 1822.

-Further down the coast the estuary of the Fylde and Wyre with its wide expanse of sands exposed at low water, tell of dangerous shipping hazards, and relics of old lighthouses are littered around here.
+Further down the coast, the Fylde and Wyre’s estuary, with its wide expanse of sands exposed at low water, tell of dangerous shipping hazards, and relics of old lighthouses are littered around here.

-Heading to Merseyside and the lights of the Wirral, the lighthouses of this area and along the North Wales coast were once managed by the Mersey Docks and Harbour Board, later to become the Mersey Docks and Harbour Company, now the Port of Liverpool.
-Just near to their impressive iconic building, visit the Maritime Museum which tells of the importance of Liverpool as a port, replacing Bristol and London as the slave-trading capital by 1740.
+Heading to Merseyside and the Mersey Docks and Harbour Board once managed the Wirral lights, the lighthouses of this area, and the North Wales coast, later to become the Mersey Docks and Harbour Company, now the Port of Liverpool.
+Just near their impressive iconic building, visit the Maritime Museum, which tells of the importance of Liverpool as a port, replacing Bristol and London as the slave-trading capital by 1740.

 Along the Wirral are various lights, which are now mostly disused.
-Bidston, now 2 miles inland, was also once an important signal station, forming one of a chain of signals heading from Anglesey.
+Now 2 miles inland, Bidston was also once an important signal station, forming one of a chain of signals heading from Anglesey.
 Leasowe and Bidston Lighthouses are open to the public on certain days.

 If you have the time you can walk out to Hillbre Island.
 Although a modern lighthouse, you can find one of the former telegraph signal stations.
 You must check the tides though as access is only available at low water, and you have to walk out across the water, so do leave enough time to get back!